-In the meantime, put about four tablespoons of olive oil in a frying pan and bring to a medium heat.
+In the meantime, put about four tablespoons of olive oil in a frying pan and bring to medium heat.
 Add the dried cayenne peppers and five of the jumbo shrimp.

 Pan fry the shrimp of both sides, until golden brown.
 Then remove them and place them in a blender or food processor.

 Add the diced onion and minced garlic to the same frying pan and sauté over medium heat for about five minutes.
 Add the diced tomatoes and raise the heat to medium-high.
 Cook until the tomatoes are completely broken down.
 Then add this entire mixture to the blender or food processor.